 An increasingly globalized society places a premium on second language study and communicative competence in the world’s many cultures.
-Colgate’s program in German embraces linguistic study as a privileged point of entry into the culture of German-speaking Europe.
+Colgate’s program in German embraces linguistic study as a privileged point of entry into the cultures of German-speaking Europe.
 The vibrant field of German Studies provides students with an informed grasp of German-speaking Europe’s historically formative influence and its contemporary global significance.
 The department’s curriculum also serves to endow students with powerful critical tools of transcultural interpretation and evaluation crucial to their development as self-conscious learners and thoughtful citizens.

 We offer German as both a major